0330 822 0505

 If you have any marks on your credit history, your lender may charge you a higher interest rate to counterbalance the risk of lending to you.
 This would mean higher overall costs.

-A broker who specialises in securing mortgages for borrowers with bad credit can help you find the most competitive rate for your circumstances.
+A broker specialising in securing mortgages for borrowers with bad credit can help you find the most competitive rate for your circumstances.

 Your debt-to-income ratio

 Lenders will use your earnings to assess whether or not you can afford the loan.
 They use a calculation called your debt-to-income (DTI) ratio, which is your monthly income offset against your outgoings.
-Lenders look more favourably – and offer the most competitive rates – to borrowers with lower DTI ratios as it means you have more disposable income each month to put towards your mortgage repayments.
+Lenders look more favourably – and offer the most competitive rates – to borrowers with lower DTI ratios, which means you have more disposable income each month to put towards your mortgage repayments.

 Try our debt-to-income ratio calculator below to work out what yours is.